svdoever/svdoever.github.io/src/pages/Sitecore_demo_portal_sitecore_cli.md

 so I assume we are now ready to go!

-Now on execution of the login command:
+On execution of the login command:
 ```
 sitecore login --client-credentials true --auth https://acme-xmcloud-id.sitecoredemo.com --cm https://acme-xmcloud-cm.sitecoredemo.com --allow-write true --client-id "Demo_Automation" --client-secret "xxxx" -t
 ```

-the results looks more promising:
+the results look more promising:

 ```
 Looking for package Sitecore.DevEx.Extensibility.Serialization@5.0.16